VedantPol/Wrap-nd-Go/README.md

     1. Fork this repo
     2. Star this repo
     3. Get an issue assigned.
-    3. Work on the issssue, add a file .
+    3. Work on the issue, add a file .
     4. Commit the code
     5. Make pull request